omkar231098/Joke_API_Model/README.md

 ## Overview

 Joke_API_Model is a simple command-line utility created using Node.js.
-It allows users to retrieve dad jokes based on a specified search term from the "icanhazdadjoke" API.
+It allows users to retrieve jokes based on a specified search term from the "icanhazdadjoke" API.
 The tool randomly selects a joke from the search results, displays it to the user, and saves it to a text file named `jokes.txt` for future laughs.

 ## Prerequisites